-To some people, a good idea for a vacation is going out to sit on a beach and laze about for days on end.
+To some people, a good idea for a vacation is to go out to sit on a beach and laze about for days on end.
 For those with a bit more interest in the exotic and the active, the chance to visit another nation and learn more about our fascinating world represents a series of major life goals.
 Ask your friends what places in the world they’d like to go to most, and why.
 You may be surprised by their responses.
 Everyone has a bucket list, but travelers not only get to see new places and faces but will have a much stronger understanding of the world about them.

 How do vacations help us to learn more about the world and become geography experts?